musaru/Graph_and_General_DNN/Musa_SHREC_Project/README.md

-# Construct Dynamic Graphs for Hand Gesture Recognition via Spatial-Temporal Attention
+We used theme of the followin paper # Construct Dynamic Graphs for Hand Gesture Recognition via Spatial-Temporal Attention

 This repository holds the Pytorch implementation of [Construct Dynamic Graphs for Hand Gesture Recognition via Spatial-Temporal Attention](https://arxiv.org/abs/1907.08871) by Yuxiao Chen, Long Zhao, Xi Peng, Jianbo Yuan, and Dimitris N. Metaxas.